 Finally, the Government simplistically argues that the ACA's goal was to make insurance "affordable," and blocking subsidies in federal Exchanges would hinder that goal.
 (Opp.
-42-44.)
+28-30.)
 Yet particularly with a complex Act like the ACA, "it frustrates rather than effectuates legislative intent simplistically to assume that whatever furthers the statute's primary objective must be the law."
 Rodriguez v.
 United States, 480 U.S. 522, 526 (1987) (per curiam).
-Rewriting a law "to further what a court perceives to be Congress's general goal ... is simply too susceptible to error to be tolerated within our scheme of separated powers."
-Consol.
-Rail, 896 F.2d at 579.
+Such "general," "somewhat vague" articulations of congressional purpose are hardly the "kind of pellucid expression of legislative intent that would displace a specific textual provision."
+Sigmon Coal, 226 F.3d at 305.
+"In the absence of expressed Congressional intent, we must assume that Congress intended to convey the language's ordinary meaning."
+Md.
+Dep't of Educ. v.
+Dep't of Veterans Affairs, 98 F.3d 165, 169 (4th Cir.
+1996) (emphasis added).

-Granted, Congress wanted insurance to be affordable-but it also wanted states to establish Exchanges.
+Granted, Congress wanted insurance to be affordable.
+Hence the legislative statements quoted by the Government (Opp.
+28-30, 33), and the Act's broad headings and subtitles invoked by amicus Families USA (see Dkt.
+32-1, at 12-13).
+But Congress also wanted states to establish Exchanges.
 This was not, contrary to the Government (Opp.
-50), some type of favor to the states: Nobody wanted to take on the politically, financially, and logistically arduous task of creating these novel websites-and, as recent events have shown, that reluctance was well-founded.
+36), some type of favor to the states: Nobody wanted to take on the politically, financially, and logistically arduous task of creating these novel websites-and, as recent events have shown, that reluctance was very well-founded.
 Rather, the point of having the states establish the Exchanges was precisely to keep the federal government out of the entire business: As critical swing vote Senator Ben Nelson put it, a federal Exchange "would start us down the road of federal regulation of insurance and a single-payer plan."
 Nelson: National Exchange a Dealbreaker, POLITICO, Jan.
 25, 2010.
 Conditioning the subsidies on state participation in Exchanges was a perfectly sensible (and perhaps the only) way to achieve such participation (just as the ACA's conditions on Medicaid funds were a sensible way to ensure that states expanded Medicaid).
 Only because the IRS Rule gave states the "quid" of subsidies without demanding the "quo" of Exchanges did the scheme collapse.
 And only if the IRS Rule is vacated, and the original "deal" restored, will we find out whether Congress was right to expect total or near-total state participation in Exchanges.